 If you have had a bad experience with an agent or, are currently experiencing what you believe are some 'red flags' or unusual practices, we suggest that you:

 - No longer engage with the agent going forward

-- Contact our team at email@example.com.
-Please include the URL link to the property listing in question on our site and the agent that is marketing it
+- Contact our Customer Support team.
+Click Chat below and the virtual assistant will assist you.
+We may ask you to include the URL link to the property listing in question on our site and the agent that is marketing it

 - We will then report this to our Compliance team who will investigate this further by speaking to the agent directly